Hys-01/Trade_Analyser_basic/README.md

 # Trade-Analyser

 Built as a personal project.
 Retrieves stock history from a selected company and analyses it.
+100% Python, may incorporate JS in future.

 Retreives data from FINANCIAL MODELLING PREP -
     https://site.financialmodelingprep.com/developer/docs/

-Python class MovingAverage gets the moving averages for a chosen SYMBOL based on predefined windows/periods.
-Plan to add functionality to customise this.
+Python class MovingAverage gets the moving averages for a chosen SYMBOL based on predefined windows/periods. gui file is template for the main gui and user interfaces and data displays, using CustomTkinter https://github.com/TomSchimansky/CustomTkinter

 2023 Plans:

 25/08
 - [ ] Graph each of these out along with actual closing prices and possibly interpret and advise user.
-09/06
+27/08
+- [x] replace the terminal input setup with a proper gui app 09/06
 - [ ] Add interactivity to graph choices.

-**only considers simple indicators for stock prices, and should not be interpreted as advice or instructions**